GYSC/gysc.github.com/registration.md

 1) Mail them to GYSC, PO Box 4563, Gettysburg, PA 17325; or

-2) Drop them off at the practice fields at James Gettys Elementary School on Wednesday, June 12th or Thursday June 13th from 5:00 pm - 7:00 pm.
+2) Drop them off at the practice fields at James Gettys Elementary School on Thursday June 13th from 5:00 pm - 7:00 pm.

 __________________________________________________________________________________________________________________________